 The simplest information we were taught of about the function of kidneys is that they remove waste products and excess fluids from the body.
 While it is the kidneys’ major function, there are actually more to that.
 Kidneys share most of livers’ functions— they are sometimes regarded as the best duo in anatomy.
-Kidneys also balance the body’s fluids, regulates acidity, remove drug/medicine residual fluid that the liver filters, control the products of red blood cells, release hormones that regulate blood pressure, and produce an active form of vitamin D that promotes healthy bones.
+Kidney also balance the body’s fluids, regulates acidity, remove drug/medicine residual fluid that the liver filters, control the products of red blood cells, release hormones that regulate blood pressure, and produce an active form of vitamin D that promotes healthy bones.

 Imagine all these functions kidneys do.
 Well, that’s just how important they are to our body.
 Once they malfunction many other organs would eventually get affected.
 And that is not even an understatement.
 Chronic Kidney Disease (CKD) has become one of the most common disease worldwide.
 Although treatable, it poses a great risk to other critical organs.
 In fact, CKD is a major risk multiplier of Cardiovascular Disease (CVD) and Hyperkalemia.